-Inspired by the North Star, this wreath gets its gorgeous twinkle from glitter-dusted pinecones and baubles rather than electricity.
-(You could add some flash by weaving in globe lights.)
+Inspired by the North Star, this Christmas wreath gets its gorgeous twinkle from glitter-dusted pinecones and baubles rather than electricity.
+You can add some flash by weaving in globe lights for that extra wow-factor.
 Noble fir boughs were used to make this wreath, but cedar, spruce, and other fragrant branches with full needles would work equally well.

 Cut branches into 4- to 6-inch-long pieces.
 Gather into thick bundles, and secure with floral wire.
 Attach one end of the wire to form, a few inches below one of the star's points.
 Lay greenery so it overhangs the point slightly, and wrap with wire halfway up bundle.